 Many managers are so immersed in their work and the company they no longer take the time to reflect on how things are actually done.
 Everything has become second nature.
 They assume (making an ass out of you and me) that everybody on the team knows the game plan as well as they do.
 They can no longer see the forest through the trees.
-And this is exactly why they need a process hierarchy.
+And this is exactly why they need a process architecture.
 It’s all very well cruising along in fair weather without a plan, but if you’re aiming for performance or need to weather a storm then you need all hands on deck and to know exactly who is doing what and how.

 2: “Nah, they’re just for the big players.”

 That’s too often what smaller companies say about process hierarchies.
 They say they make sense for a big company, with a complex organisation, but not for a smaller company where everything that’s going on is easier to grasp.
 Total poppycock!
-It doesn’t matter what size the boat it is, whether a sloop, a ketch, a schooner or a cruise ship, if you’re concerned about performance and enduring the elements, then everyone on board needs to know who’s doing what, when and how.
-There’s no reason to think it should be any different for a small to medium size company.
+It doesn’t matter what size the boat it is, whether a sloop, a ketch, a schooner or a cruise ship, if you’re concerned about performance and enduring the elements, then everyone on board needs to know who’s doing what, when, and how.
+There’s no reason to think it should be any different for a small to medium-sized company.
 In fact, the tougher the competition and the market or industry, the more essential they are.

 3: Process hierarchies haven’t been user-friendly – until now